adiupd123/adiupd123/README.md

 🤔 I'm looking for help with **Open Source**

-📫 You can reach me via **Email: adiupd123@gmail.com and below mentioned Social Media Handles**
+📫 You can reach me via my **email: adiupd123@gmail.com and social media handles on the left**

 😄 Pronouns **He/Him**